 Cornell University, one of the great universities of North America, located on one of America's most beautiful campuses overlooking the city on Lake Cayuga, was founded in 1865 by Ezra Cornell.
 The average enrollment is about 17,000 students.
-The University includes colleges of Arts and Sciences, Medicine, Engineering, Architecture; the State Colleges of Agriculture and Life Sciences, Veterinary Medicine, Human Ecology and the State School of Industrial and Labor Relations; and a Graduate School which, in addition to the major divisions of Law, Hotel Administration, Business and Public Administration, and Medical Science, offers degrees in hundreds of special subjects in 87 fields of study as diverse as Aerospace Engineering, City and Regional Planning, Medieval Studios, Music and Zoology.
+The University includes colleges of Arts and Sciences, Medicine, Engineering, Architecture; the State Colleges of Agriculture and Life Sciences, Veterinary Medicine, Human Ecology and the State School of Industrial and Labor Relations; and a Graduate School which, in addition to the major divisions of Law, Hotel Administration, management, and Medical Science, offers degrees in hundreds of special subjects in 87 fields of study as diverse as Aerospace Engineering, City and Regional Planning, Medieval Studios, Music and Zoology.
 It occupies about 7,000 acres of land and some 300 buildings on the Ithaca campus, which also houses governmental and private facilities such as the nationally-known Boyce Thompson Institute of Plant Research.
-Other university facilities include the New York State Agricultural Research Station at Geneva, the Medical College and the ILR extension in New York City, the Shoals Marine Laboratory in New Hampshire and the Mote Marine Laboratory in Florida, and the National Atmosphere and Ionospheric Center in Puerto Rico.
+Other university facilities include the New York State Agricultural Research Station at Geneva, the Medical College and the ILR extension in New York City, the Shoals Marine Laboratory in New Hamsphire and the National Atmosphere and Ionospheric Center in Puerto Rico.

 Ithaca College's contemporary campus on South Hill overlooks the city of Ithaca and Cayuga Lake, and affords a splendid view of the rolling hills around Ithaca.
 Founded as a Conservatory of Music in 1892, the College outgrew its DeWitt Park environment downtown and built a new campus in the 1960's.
-The College now includes the Schools of Music; Humanities and Sciences; Health Physical Education and Recreation; Communications; Allied Health Professions and Business Administration and the Division of Graduate Studies and Continuing Education.
-Ithaca College is now the largest private residential college in New York State, with an undergraduate enrollment of over 4,500 and a graduate enrollment of over 100.
+The College now offers more than 1,400 courses and 65 degree programs through its six schools: Allied Health Professions; Business; Communications; Health, Physical Education and Recreation; Humanities; and Sciences; and Music.
+Ithaca College is now the largest private residential college in New York State, with an undergraduate enrollment of 5,000 and a graduate enrollment of some 150.